 - A client is a computer application that you use to connect your local computer to a server on the internet.
 In this case, the client is FileZilla Pro.
 Using it, you can add, delete, or edit files and/or directories on the remote server.

 A server is a computer that you can connect to via the internet.
 Servers can be used for a range of activities, but for purposes of FileZilla Pro, they’re used for uploading and downloading files.
 For example, a website is generally hosted on a server or cluster of servers, and you can connect to it via its FTP server – a computer dedicated to handling file transfers.

 Note If you want to create an FTP server, you’ll need FileZilla Server.

 - Copying over an existing file with one of the same name and file extension.
-This is a term you’ll come across often in FileZilla Pro documentation, because it’s common while copying files to come across files that you or someone else have already copied across, and you’ll need to tell FileZilla Pro how to handle this situation.
+This is a term you will come across often in FileZilla Pro documentation, because it is common while copying files to come across files that you or someone else have already copied across, and you will need to tell FileZilla Pro how to handle this situation.
 One option is to copy over the existing file with a new one that has the same filename.